 In her research, De Langen brings together theatre heritage and embodied knowledge by posing the question of how it might be possible to open up the Dutch mime archives, prioritising a focus on the embodied knowledge they hold.

 Dr. Marijn de Langen

 Marijn de Langen, PhD, is the coordinator of the research group Embodied Knowledge in Theatre and Dance.

-As of 2002, De Langen is a postdoctoral researcher and theory teacher at the Academy for Theatre and Dance’s Mime Bachelor’s degree programme.
+As of 2002, De Langen is a researcher and theory teacher at the Academy for Theatre and Dance’s Mime Bachelor’s degree programme.

 In 2017, De Langen successfully defended her doctoral thesis at Utrecht University, which was titled 'Mime denken: Nederlandse mime als manier van denken in en door de theaterpraktijk' (EN: 'Dutch Mime: a distinct mode of thought in theatre practice').